The World First Known Architect??

 During the third dynasty of Egypt, Imhotpe acted as Pharaoh Joseer and also credited to design and maintain the construction of Djosar's step pyramid in Sakkra, which is considered the first monumental stone building in history.

-What did Imhotep?
+What did Imhotep do?

 Djoser's phase pyramid (c.
 2670 BC)